-In Duchenne dystrophy, this mutation results in the severe absence (< 5%) of dystrophin, a protein in the muscle cell membrane.
-In Becker dystrophy, the mutation results in production of abnormal dystrophin or insufficient dystrophin.
+In Duchenne dystrophy, these mutations result in the severe absence (< 5%) of dystrophin, a protein in the muscle cell membrane.
+In Becker dystrophy, the mutations result in production of abnormal dystrophin or insufficient dystrophin.

-Diagnosis is confirmed by analysis of dystrophin with immunostaining of biopsy samples.
+If genetic testing does not confirm the diagnosis, then analysis of dystrophin with immunostaining of muscle biopsy samples should be done.
 Dystrophin is undetectable in patients with Duchenne dystrophy.
 In patients with Becker dystrophy, dystrophin is typically abnormal (lower molecular weight) or present in low concentration.

-Patients with Duchenne dystrophy should have a baseline assessment of cardiac function with ECG and echocardiography at the time of diagnosis or by age 6 yr.
+Patients with Duchenne dystrophy should have a baseline assessment of cardiac function with ECG and echocardiography at the time of diagnosis or by age 6 years.

 No specific treatment exists.
 Gentle (ie, submaximal) active exercise is encouraged for as long as possible to avoid disuse atrophy or complications of inactivity.
 Passive exercises may extend the period of ambulation.
 Orthopedic interventions should be aimed at maintaining function and preventing contractures.
 Ankle-foot orthoses worn during sleep may help prevent flexion contractures.
 Leg braces may temporarily help preserve ambulation or standing.
 Corrective surgery is sometimes needed, particularly for scoliosis.
 Obesity should be avoided; caloric requirements are likely to be less than normal because of decreased physical activity.

-Respiratory insufficiency may be treated with noninvasive ventilatory support (eg, nasal mask— see Status asthmaticus (SA)).
+Respiratory insufficiency may be treated with noninvasive ventilatory support (eg, nasal mask— see Status asthmaticus Status asthmaticus ).
 Elective tracheotomy is gaining acceptance, allowing children with Duchenne dystrophy to live into their 20s.

 Duchenne dystrophy and Becker dystrophy are X-linked recessive disorders that cause a decrease in dystrophin, a protein in muscle cell membranes.